olleharstedt/olleharstedt.github.io/_posts/2017-10-28-civclicker2-progress-report.md

 * Crop simulation
 * Icon overhaul

+## Release

+Too early to talk about, really, but within a year, I'd guess.

 ## Help wanted

 If you want to help, feel free to join in on the discussion at [github](https://github.com/olleharstedt/civ-clicker)!